Texas-Robotics-Academy/markdown/in_person/start_linux.md

 # Locking Frequently-Used Programs to the Launcher

 1. Right-click on the application that you would like to lock to the launcher.
-2. Click "Lock to Launcher."
+2. Click "Add to Favorites."

 {{ site.data.alerts.note }}
 If this doesn't make sense to you, skip it.